 Compassion-Focused Therapy or Compassionate Mind Training is especially helpful with clients who are experiencing a high level of self-criticism and shame which is known to exacerbate and maintain depression, anxiety disorders, eating disorders, weight concerns, obsessive-compulsive disorders, chronic pain, hoarding and post-traumatic stress disorders.

 Cultivating compassion and self-compassion increase the capacities to engage in a supportive relationship and to foster emotions of safeness, contentment, belonging and connection which are key to psychological healing.
-Many therapists from a variety of approaches such as CBT, ACT, EMDR as well as many others have included Compassion-Focused Therapy to their clinical repertoire to facilitate greater transformation in themselves and their clients.
+Many therapists from a variety of approaches such as CBT, ACT, EMDR as well as many others are learning Compassion-Focused Therapy to extend their clinical expertise to facilitate greater transformation in themselves and their clients.

 Compassion-Focused Therapy is an integrated psychological approach that draws on other models such as the evolution of the brain, neuroscience, attachment theories, internal family systems as well as Mindfulness, CBT, ACT, somatic psychology and so on.